-Hemophilia is a rare hereditary (inherited) bleeding disorder in which blood cannot clot normally at the site of a wound or injury.
+Hemophilia is a rare, inherited bleeding disorder in which blood cannot clot (form a mass) normally at the site of a wound or injury.
 The disorder occurs because certain blood clotting factors are missing or do not work properly.
-This can cause extended bleeding from a cut or wound.
+Because a clot does not form, extensive bleeding can be caused from a cut or wound.
 Spontaneous internal bleeding can occur as well, especially in the joints and muscles.
-Hemophilia affects males much more often than females.

 There are two types of inherited hemophilia:

 - Type A, the most common type, is caused by a deficiency of factor VIII, one of the proteins that helps blood to form clots.

 - Type B hemophilia is caused by a deficiency of factor IX.

 Although hemophilia is usually diagnosed at birth, the disorder can also be acquired later in life if the body begins to produce antibodies that attack and destroy clotting factors.
 However, this acquired type of hemophilia is very rare.

 What causes hemophilia?

 The genes that regulate the production of factors VIII and IX are found on the X chromosome only.
 Hemophilia is caused by mutations in either the factor VIII or factor IX gene on the X chromosome.

 If a woman carries the abnormal gene on one of her chromosomes (females have a pair of X chromosomes), she will not have hemophilia herself, but she will be a carrier of the disorder.
 That means that she can pass the gene for hemophilia on to her children.
 There is a 50% chance that any of her sons will inherit the gene and will be born with hemophilia.
 There is also a 50% chance that any of her daughters will be carriers of the gene, without having hemophilia themselves.